 - Two Pound Roaster

-- Efficient 18 minute roasting and cooling cycle per batch
+- Efficient 18-minute roasting and cooling cycle per batch

-- Roaster perfectly sized for retail and home based coffee businesses
+- Roaster perfectly sized for retail and home-based coffee businesses

-- Durable, long lasting stainless steel temperature sensor
+- Durable, long-lasting stainless steel temperature sensor

 - Easy access blower maintenance

-- Simple fuel conversion kits available
+- Simple fuel conversion kits are available

 - UL/CSA Listed